Attributio/attributio-hugo/content/platform/crm/netsuite.md

 +++
-title = "Google Analytics Ecommerce Tracking For NetSuite CRM - Attributio" name = "NetSuite CRM" keywords = "netsuite, netsuite crm, google analytics, crm, adwords, facebook, ppc, attribution, track leads, conversion tracking" description = "Connect Google Analytics with NetSuite CRM to find our where your leads are coming from.
+title = "Google Analytics CRM Tracking For NetSuite CRM - Attributio" name = "NetSuite CRM" keywords = "netsuite, netsuite crm, google analytics, crm, adwords, facebook, ppc, attribution, track leads, conversion tracking" description = "Connect Google Analytics with NetSuite CRM to find our where your leads are coming from.
 Track leads from the source - from search to ppc."